saberbrasher/saberbrasher.github.io/_pages/teaching.md

 <h2>Mentoring</h2>
 <div style="height: 225px; overflow: auto; border: 3px double #707070; box-shadow: 0 0 5px rgba(0, 0, 0, 0.5);">
    <!-- Content goes here -->
-<p style="font-size: 18px;">I have been fortunate to have excellent mentors - some were my research advisors, and others were other faculty in my departments who were kind enough to give me their time when they really had no obligation to. </p>
+<p style="font-size: 18px;">I have been fortunate to have excellent mentors - some were my research advisors, and others were faculty in my departments who were kind enough to give me their time when they had no obligation to. </p>

 <p style="font-size: 18px;">What drew me to this job, aside from an insatiable curiosity about the world around me, was mentorship.
-There is still a lot of inequity in the sciences and academia - most of the atmospheric sciences is white and male still.
-Some students are fortunate to have families support their pursuits in higher ed, where those who do not have that support struggle and find themselves lost without support.
+There is still a lot of inequity in the sciences and academia - most of the atmospheric sciences is still white and male.
+Some students are fortunate to have families support their pursuits in higher ed, where those who don't often struggle and find themselves lost.
 When I was lost in the academia maze, I had academic mentors that supported me and taught me, but not everyone is so lucky. </p>

 <p style="font-size: 18px;">I approach mentorship by leaning into the non-traditional path that led me here but also by acknowledging my privilege to even have had higher education accessible to me, and now as a professor, to do work that inspires me from a place of stability. </p>